 Teams often translate visible page copy but miss form labels, validation messages, image alt text, PDF downloads, cookie banners, confirmation emails, and SEO metadata.
 Those small fields affect trust and findability.

 Another common gap is reviewer ownership.
 If the reviewer is not named before translation starts, feedback arrives late and in several formats.
-A single review owner and one comments format help the project close cleanly.
+A single feedback contact and one comments format help the project close cleanly.

 What to send for a quote

-Send the page list, target language, source files or CMS export, launch date, glossary if available, and reviewer contact.
+Send the page list, target language, source files or CMS export, launch date, term list if available, and reviewer contact.
 If the site has SEO pages, include the target URLs and metadata fields.

 A 9-point launch QA checklist